Soccerene/WiTraj/README.md

 * batch.m
 The entrance for batch processing.
 Replace `dire` to calculate each trajectory shape in that directory.
 The output is the same as *main.m*.

-Here are some samples of the trajectory reconstruction:
+Here are some examples of the trajectory reconstruction:

 <img src="image/track_circle.png" width="40%">  <img src="image/track_diamond.png" width="40%">